klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 **Return Value**

-`PromiEvent`: A promise combined event emitter.
-Will be resolved with new KIP8 instance.
+`PromiEvent`: A promise combined event emitter, which is resolved with a new KIP7 instance.
 Additionally, the following events are available:

 | Name | Type | Description |
 | --- | --- | --- |